RNA world

-The RNA world is a hypothetical stage in the evolutionary history of life on Earth, in which self-replicating RNA molecules proliferated before the evolution of DNA and proteins.
+The RNA world is a hypothetical stage in the evolutionary history of life on Earth in which self-replicating RNA molecules proliferated before the evolution of DNA and proteins.
 The term also refers to the hypothesis that posits the existence of this stage.
+Alexander Rich first proposed the concept of the RNA world in 1962, and Walter Gilbert coined the term in 1986.